tupol/spark-catalyst-study/docs/catalyst-transport.md

 - Very suitable for code generation, in both directions, from a programming language to PFa and from PFA to a programming language.
 - High security due to it's limitations to a fairly simple mathematical language, which allows no external library calls, so the PFA code can not introduce security issues.
 - Enforces high discipline in writing "analytics code".
+- Possible just a light dependency to a PFA parser library, which is already available (see  [Hadrian: implementations of the PFA specification](https://github.com/opendatagroup/hadrian))

 **Cons**